DevExpress-Examples/devextreme-datasource-CRUD-operations-ASP.NET-Core/README.md

 This example demonstrates how to bind DataGrid to a controller action and implement CRUD operations (such as Load, Insert, Update, and Delete) in a Razor Pages project.

-Specify the Controller, LoadAction, UpdateAction, InsertAction and DeleteAction properties so that DataGrid's [DataSource](https://js.devexpress.com/DevExtreme/ApiReference/Data_Layer/DataSource/) can perform CRUD operations.
+Specify the Controller, LoadAction, UpdateAction, InsertAction, and DeleteAction properties so that the DataGrid's [DataSource](https://js.devexpress.com/DevExtreme/ApiReference/Data_Layer/DataSource/) can perform CRUD operations.
 In the corresponding controller, implement data operations in the actions.

 Note that it is necessary to correctly setup routing in Razor Pages and controllers.